johanbrook/johanbrook.com/src/posts/2012-05-14-perfection.md

 title: 'Perfection doesn''t exist'
 date: '2012-05-14 11:16'
 tags:
     - Design
     - work
     - perfection
     - philosophy
     - art
     - creator
     - creative
 category: Life
+slug: perfection-doesnt-exist
 ---

 **What is perfection?** Who decides what is perfect, and when does one know when perfection is achieved?
 Is it even possible to achieve?
 Questions, questions.
 This post is a bit abstract and blurry, but I find the subject interesting and worth discussing.